Please note, we DO NOT direct bill. Clients receive an RMT receipt for a simple easy reimbursement. REFUNDS usually take 2-3 days.

 Teri was drawn to massage therapy because of the hands-on approach to care.
 She graduated from West Coast College of Massage Therapy in 1995 and has a Bachelor of Science from the University of Calgary.
 She uses a variety of techniques including deep tissue, IASTM, trigger point work and myofascial release to restore alignment and flexibility and support physical well-being and pain-free living.
 Teri also has additional training in cranial and visceral work for times situations when a lighter touch or more subtle work is needed.

-Shona was working in administration when a neck injury from a skiing accident lead her to a massage therapist for rehab.
+Shona was working in administration when a neck injury from a skiing accident lead her to a registered massage therapist for rehab.
 During her first treatment she had her ‘aha’ moment that this was what she wanted to do with her life, help people lead a painfree existence.
 After ten years in administration she attended West Coast College of Massage Therapy in 1995.

 Since that time, she has worked closely with patients providing individualized treatment and homecare plans to fit their personal needs.
 When she is not out paddling her stand up board, she is taking continuing education courses to develop new techniques to advance patient care.